gravitational/careers/challenges/frontend/challenge.md

 After the final submission, the interview team will assemble and vote using +1, -2 anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.
-In case of a positive result, we will connect you to our HR team who will collect one-two references and will work out other details.
+In case of a positive result, we will connect you to our HR and recruiting teams, who will work out the details and present an offer.
-You can start the reference collection process in parallel if you would like to speed up the process.

-After reference collection, our ops team will send you an offer.

 In case of a negative score result, the hiring manager will contact you and send a list of key observations from the team that affected the result.